mono/website/community/google-summer-of-code/projects.md

 **Deliverables:** Improve the Qt bindings generator to the point that they can be used for a non-trivial Qt sample written in idiomatic C#, with and without QML.

 **Mentors:** João Matos

+### Support building Xamarin.Android on Windows

+**Complexity:** Hard

+Xamarin.Android uses MSBuild to "drive" the building of the product.

+This does *not* mean that MSBuild is used for *everything*; many of the projects use the MSBuild `<Exec/>` task to invoke `configure`, `make`, `cmake`, and various other utilities to build various dependencies such as mono.

+The GSOC project would be to improve the xamarin-android repo so that it can be built on Windows.

+**Simplifications**: This *need not* include building the mono runtimes.
+Many -- but not all! -- dependencies are cached in a "bundle", to speed up build times.
+This bundle contains the mono runtimes for all supported architectures.
+The initial version of Windows build support should rely on this bundle, which (I assume) will drastically reduce the work required.

+Which isn't to say that this will be *easy*.
+I don't expect this to be easy.

+**Mentors:** Jonathan Pryor

+### Port Xamarin.Android unit tests to xUnit

+**Complexity:** Medium

+.NET CoreFX/etc. use xUnit for unit tests.
+It would be useful if all our platforms could standardize on a single unit testing stack, presumably xUnit.

+This task would require checking to see if xUnit is missing any features required by Xamarin.Android (e.g. `instrumentation`-based execution), migrate the existing unit tests to use xUnit, support on-device unit test execution and "downloading" of unit test results for display, and documentation of how it all works.

+**Deliverables**: Port the Xamarin.Android unit tests to xUnit.

+**Mentors:** Jonathan Pryor

 ## Other Ideas